alesya-h/linux_detect_tablet_mode/old/README.md

 # Tablet mode detection and setup scripts for linux

+## What this is

+It's an older version of tablet mode detection scripts.
+Unlike the main version, it uses a pair of accelerometers instead of mode switch events.
+Mode switch events are the right way to handle tablet mode on linux, but it might be that some laptops don't support it (yet?).
+This set of scripts is more complicated, less reliable, and requires the device to be in laptop mode when the script is started.
+On the other hand, due its low-level nature, it allows you to customize the angle between the screen and a keyboard that is treated as a tablet mode.

 ## What it does

 It uses two accelerometers to detect an angle between the screen and the keyboard,